Prevention and

 and Recovery Center

-We provide outpatient alcohol and drug treatment services for both adults and adolescents in the Baltimore Metropolitan area.
-Services include Intensive Outpatient Treatment, Standard Outpatient Treatment, Counseling and Education, DUI/DWI, Abuser Intervention Program, Victim Services, Anger Management, Seeking Safety Groups, Relapse Prevention, Recovery Support, Continuing Care, After Care, Peer Support Services, Peer Case Management, Mental Health Counseling, and Medication Assisted Treatment.
-Contact HARBEL for confidential assistance with substance abuse and/or mental health.
+We provide Outpatient Alcohol and Drug Treatment Services for both adults and adolescents in the Baltimore Metropolitan area.
+Services include Intensive Outpatient Treatment, Standard Outpatient Treatment, Counseling and Education, DUI/DWI, Abuser Intervention Program, Seeking Safety Groups, Relapse Prevention, Recovery Support, Continuing Care, After Care, Peer Support Services, Peer Case Management, and Medication Assisted Treatment.

 Mission